Cathal Friel reverses Open Orphan into Venn Life Sciences

 Cathal Friel, who has taken over as chief executive at Venn Life Sciences following an agreement to merge it with his company, Open Orphan.
 Photograph: Fennell Photography

-Leading corporate figures Cathal Friel and John Given are behind the proposed reverse takeover of listed clinical trials group Venn Life Sciences by pharma services business Open Orphan.
+Leading corporate figure Cathal Friel is behind the proposed reverse takeover of listed clinical trials group Venn Life Sciences by pharma services business Open Orphan.

 The move comes as Venn issued a profit warning alongside results for 2018.